-New Mexico’s Mother Road provides the Route 66 enthusiast with a variety of landscapes, from beautiful mountain ranges, to sandstone mesas, desert sagebrush, ponderosa pines and ghost towns.
-Along the vintage pavement in the Land of Enchantment, you will also see ancient pueblo cities, abandoned motels, neon signs and an eclectic mix of ancient and contemporary cultures.
+New Mexico’s stretch of Route 66 provides travelers with a variety of landscapes, from beautiful mountain ranges to sandstone mesas, desert sagebrush, ponderosa pines, and ghost towns.
+Along the vintage pavement, you will also see ancient pueblo cities, abandoned motels, neon signs and an eclectic mix of ancient and contemporary cultures.
 Dating back thousands of years, you are sure to enjoy New Mexico’s rich history, beginning with the Native Americans, continuing through the Wild West days, into the era of the Mother Road, and beyond.

 Crossing the entire state of New Mexico, Route 66 was created when the state was only 14 years old, becoming the gateway to the southwest.
 New Mexico Governor A.T.
 Hannett introduced Route 66 to the state in 1926 and was instrumental in leading the charge for the National Highway System that was formed in 1927.

 In the beginning, the meandering roadway was little more than 500 miles of gravel road slicing together many former trails that had been used for wagon trains and railroads.
 However, at a time when New Mexico’s economic condition was on a downward spiral, the Mother Road put hundreds of unemployed men to work when the state began to pave the roadway.
-From 1926 to 1937, historic 66 meandered north, around the Sandia Mountains to Santa Fe and then turned south through Sandoval County to Albuquerque and on into Valencia County and Los Lunas.
-When the later fully paved alignment was completed in 1938, 126 miles had been shaved from the route, by passing Las Vegas, Santa Fe, and numerous other small towns.
+From 1926 to 1937, historic 66 meandered north, through the upper Pecos Valley to Santa Fe and then turned south through Sandoval County to Albuquerque and on into Valencia County and Los Lunas.
+When the later fully paved alignment was completed in 1938, 126 miles had been shaved from the route, bypassing the many small towns of the Pecos Valley and Santa Fe.

 Today there are over 260 miles of pre-interstate era Route 66 that remains drivable.
 In a few places, the old road is still designated as a state highway, although none continue to carry the U.S. 66 designation.
 Other portions have reverted back to county or tribal maintenance.
-The remaining miles have long since been “covered over” with super highway, I-40.
+The remaining miles have long since been “covered over” with the superhighway, I-40.

 To further the preservation of the Mother Road and the many historic landmarks along the old sections of the highway, New Mexico established those original roads still open to traffic as a National Scenic Byway in 1994.
 Starting at the New Mexico-Texas State Line, the byway travels more than 300 miles through compelling, scenic, and dramatic stretches of the famed highway, offering travelers a quintessential motoring experience.

 Your westbound journey through the Land of Enchantment begins at the ghost town of Glenrio, straddling the Texas and New Mexico border.
-Beyond Glenrio is a twenty mile gravel stretch of the old highway to San Jon.
+Beyond Glenrio is a 20-mile gravel stretch of the old highway to San Jon.
 This was the last remaining segment of Route 66 before it became I-40 in 1982.
-Along this dusty road, you can get the flavor of early-day travel on the Mother Road through vast ranch lands and the tiny long-dead communities of Endee and Bard.
-The accommodations and services that were once available to those long ago travelers have all closed until you reach San Jon.
-The stretch from Glenrio to San Jon is almost all a dirt and gravel and the bridges along this original stretch have load limits of eight tons.
+Along this dusty road, you can get the flavor of early-day travel on the Mother Road through vast ranchlands and the tiny long-dead communities of Endee and Bard.
+The accommodations and services that were once available to those long-ago travelers have all closed until you long-ago.
+The stretch from Glenrio to San Jon is almost all dirt and gravel and the bridges along this original stretch have load limits of eight tons.

 Along the stretch to Tucumcari, the early roadbed paralleled the Tucumcari and Memphis Railroad, constructed in 1910 and abandoned in 1954.
 Today, travelers can still see the old wood and steel bridge supports to the side of the highway.